LinuxLibrary/jenkins/notes/PS-Notes/07-JenkinsContainer-with-Docker-Commands.md

 - Run the Jenkins docker container
 - `docker run --name jenkins-docker --detach --privileged --network jenkins --network-alias docker --env DOCKER_HOST=tcp://192.168.1.10:2376 --env DOCKER_TLS_VERIFY=1 --env DOCKER_CERTS_PATH=/certs/client --volume jenkins-docker-certs:/certs/client:ro --volume jenkins-data:/var/jenkins_home --volume /var/run/docker.sock:/var/run/docker.sock --publish 8080:8080 --publish 50000:50000 jenkinsci/blueocean`
+- Here I am using the `DOCKER_HOST` environment variable as my `tcp://<HOST_IP>:<PORT>`
+- Docker over TLS should run on TCP port 2376
+- Also I am mounting the `docker.sock` socket file into the container
+    - This will help us the container to communicate to the docker host and get the details

 - Securing the API
     - On the Docker daemon’s host machine, we need to generate a CA certificate: